|

 At this point, our professional has gained the experience required to earn a management

-position.
-Instead, he decides to continue to round out his experience in the information
+decides to continue to round out his skill set with privacy experience and the CIPP certification.

 has many options open to him.
 He can move into management, transition into business